seanmull/vimwiki/index.md

 ## Done

+- [X] Try to get OCD to work in development.
+- [X] Deploy macygrey to namespaces.
+- [X] Finish implementation of endpoints.
+- [X] Add functionality to throw error if no clients or groups on the greylist
+- [X] Change the query to hdms.live system_info, just get the system code
+- [X] 15 minutes of typing
+- [X] Print over the after hours stuff
+- [X] Ask if mary needs to clear any other stuff
+- [X] Send message to miles
 - [X] Try to move all variable in local env file for nl-macygrey
 - [X] Update documentation to put off the other endpoints
 - [X] Send current list of stuff to najju.